- What Is the Critical Path of a Project?

 Reports serve two purposes.
 They take you deeper into the project and expose insightful data on project variance, timesheets and more, which helps you stay on track.
 Filtering the results and sharing the reports is a great communication tool for stakeholder presentations.

-Figuring out the critical path by hand takes time, and it must be done throughout the project, which is why using software streamlines the process.
-ProjectManager is an award-winning software that does all the work for you.
+Figuring out the critical path by hand takes time, and it must be done throughout the project, which is why using project management software streamlines the process.
+ProjectManager is an award-winning software that automates the critical path method process for you.

-Our online Gantt chart filters for critical path, links dependencies and is integrated into a full project management software.
+Our online Gantt chart filters for critical path, links dependent tasks and is integrated into a full project management software.
 Sign up for a free 30-day trial of our software and follow along to build a dynamic Gantt chart and automatically calculate your critical path in a few easy steps.

 1. Start a Project with a Gantt Chart